Self-Supervised Domain Calibration and Uncertainty Estimation for Place Recognition: Background and Related Work

 \subsection{Robust SLAM}

-In SLAM, place recognition is used to produce loop closure measurements between the current pose (i.e., rotation and translation in space) of a robot and the pose corresponding to the last time it has visited the place.
+In SLAM, place recognition is used to produce loop closure measurements between the current pose (i.e., rotation and translation) of a robot and the pose corresponding to the last time it has visited the place.
 Loop closure measurements are combined with odometry (i.e., egomotion) measurements in a graph representing the robot/camera trajectory.
 In other words, the SLAM algorithm builds a pose graph with odometry links between subsequent poses and loop closure links between recognized places.
 Pose graph optimization is then performed to reduce the localization drift of the robot~\cite{cadenaPresentFutureSimultaneous2016}.
 When using a global descriptor method, such as NetVLAD, VPR serves as a first filter through potential matches, which is followed by the more expensive task of feature matching and registration to obtain the relative pose measurement corresponding to the loop closure.
-Due to the occurrence of perceptual aliasing (i.e., when two distinct similar-looking places are confused as the same), some loop closure measurements are incorrect and, if left undetected, they can lead to dramatic localization failures~\cite{ikramPerceptualAliasingAdversarial2022}.
-This phenomenon is particularly important when computing loop closures between multiple robots maps for collaborative localization~\cite{lajoieCollaborativeSimultaneousLocalization2022a}.
+Due to the occurrence of perceptual aliasing (i.e., when two distinct similar-looking places are confused as the same), some loop closure measurements are incorrect and, if left undetected, they can lead to dramatic localization failures~\cite{lajoieModelingPerceptualAliasing2019}.
+This phenomenon is particularly important when computing loop closures between multiple robots maps for collaborative localization~\cite{lajoieCollaborativeSimultaneousLocalization2022}.

 To mitigate the negative effect of incorrect loop closure measurements during pose graph optimization, several approaches have been proposed.
-They vary from adding decision variables to the optimization problem~\cite{sunderhaufSwitchableConstraintsRobust2012,lajoieModelingPerceptualAliasing2019}, performing dynamic covariance scaling~\cite{agarwalRobustMapOptimization2013}, or leveraging clusters in the graph structure~\cite{latifRobustLoopClosing2013,wuClusterbasedPenaltyScaling2020}.
+They vary from adding decision variables to the optimization problem~\cite{lajoieModelingPerceptualAliasing2019}, to leveraging clusters in the pose graph structure~\cite{wuClusterbasedPenaltyScaling2020}.
 For the purpose of this paper, we chose a recent approach based on Graduated Non-Convexity which as been shown to efficiently achieve superior results~\cite{yangGraduatedNonConvexityRobust2020}.

-It is important to note that these approaches allow us indirectly to classify loop closure measurements, and by extension also VPR matches, as correct or incorrect.
-In this paper, we leverage this ability to reject spurious VPR matches from the collected training samples.
+It is important to note that these approaches allow us indirectly to classify loop closure measurements, and by extension also VPR matches, as correct (inliers) or incorrect (outliers).